-Nevertheless, our methods combine with numerical experiments to suggest that, rather surprisingly, it might be possible in general to describe $\mathfrak{a}{L/K}$ explicitly (see, in particular, Remark 10.4).
-This possibility seems worthy of further investigation, not least because it could be used to obtain significant new evidence in the context of certain wildly ramified Galois extensions in support of the formalism of Tamagawa number conjectures.
+Nevertheless, our methods combine with extensive numerical experiments to suggest that, rather surprisingly, it might also be possible in general to describe $\mathfrak{a}{L/K}$ very explicitly (see §10.3).
+This possibility is definitely worthy of further investigation, not least because it could be used to obtain significant new evidence in the context of certain wildly ramified Galois extensions in support of the formalism of Tamagawa number conjectures.